ccxt/ccxt/CONTRIBUTING.md

 - do not use the `in` operator to check if a value is in a non-associative array (list)
 - don't add custom currency or symbol/pair conversions and formatting, copy from existing code instead
 - **don't access non-existent keys, `array['key'] || {}` won't work in other languages!**
-- keep it simple, don't do more than one statement in one line

 #### Sending Market Ids